stevanapter/hypertree/README.md

 Column names a_ through z_ are reserved for Hypertree use.

-All other column names ending in _ are virtual rollups:  the leaves are nulled in the display.

 The Hypertree table structure is encoded in the following six columns:

 	q).ht.C